Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/receipt.md

 # Understanding Batch Receipt

-The batch receipt is a comprehensive report generated after processing all analyses in your submission.
-It provides detailed information about the success or failure of each analysis at multiple levels: batch, analysis, and individual process level.
+The batch receipt is a comprehensive execution report generated after processing all analyses in your submission batch.
+It provides detailed status information about the success or failure of each analysis across three hierarchical levels:

+- **[Batch Level](#1-batch-level)**: Aggregated submission statistics for the entire batch which contains multiple analyses and provides overall submission summary and tracking information during batch processing
+- **[Analysis Level](#2-analysis-level)**: Individual analysis submission results which contains analysis-specific metadata, PCGL system identifiers, and published status
+- **[Process Level](#3-process-level)**: Granular workflow process execution details which tracks each Nextflow task/step within the pipeline with process name, execution status, exit codes, timestamps, and debugging information

 ## 📋 **Receipt File Formats**